noplacenoaddress/OpenBSD/README.md

 # install -af /tmp/install.conf
 ```

-#### Delete a VPS instance
+#### Delete a VPS instance that you own

+1. Delete the VPS instance from the provider console.
-Use `tools/clean_last` in every OpenBSD VPS, better from the web VNC console, adding the correct `gre` interface as first and only argument.
+2. Use `tools/clean_last` in every OpenBSD VPS, better from the web VNC console, adding the correct `gre` interface as first and only argument.

-Next eliminate the entries about in the public and local DNS daemon.
+3. Eliminate the entries about in the public and local DNS daemon.

 ## Possible applications